-BMI View: Iran plans to open 11 petrochemical units in the current Iranian year, which began on March 21.
-The new units, which will reach full commercial production in 2016, aim to increase the country's petrochemical production by 6mn tonnes.
-The country has significantly expanded the range and volume of its petrochemical production in recent years.
-Iran has the capacity to produce about 60mn tonnes of petrochemicals a year, but only 68% of this capacity is tapped on average due to several reasons.
-The government has also undershot its target of 100mn tpa of capacity by 2015 due to the sanctions regime, which is set to be lifted following the P5+1 agreement on the country's nuclear programme.
+BMI View: The country has significantly expanded the range and volume of its petrochemical production in recent years.
+Iran has the capacity to produce about 60mn tonnes of petrochemicals a year, but only 68% of this capacity is tapped on average.
+The government has also undershot its target of 100mn tonnes per annum of capacity by 2015 due to the sanctions regime.
+Iran is looking to expand its petrochemical industry in order to become the largest downstream producer in the Middle East region, once sanctions on the country are eased.
+Many European majors have shown interest in investing in Iran's petrochemical sector.